 Another big mistake?
 Too many people immediately close a credit card after they’ve paid it off.
 True, this will prevent these people from building up credit card debt on those cards.
 But it also hurts their credit score.

-That’s because closing a card will increase your credit utilization – the amount you have borrowed compared to your credit limits – which is the second most important factor in credit scoring calculations after making on-time payments.
+That’s because closing a card will increase your credit utilization.
+This is the amount you have borrowed compared to your credit limits, and it’s the second most important factor in credit scoring calculations (after making on-time payments).

 Basically, the more of your available credit you use, the bigger the negative impact on your credit score.
 If you close a credit card, you are instantly lowering the credit available to you.
 And if you still have debt on other cards, you are now instantly using up more of your available credit, even if you don’t make any future purchases.

 Which card you close can also hurt your credit score.
 A longer credit history helps strengthen your credit score.
 If you close your oldest card, or one of your oldest, you could see your credit score dip.

 Frazier recommends that you keep your credit card open, even if you don’t plan on using those cards again.

 “The card is like a hammer,” Frazier said.
 “You might hit your thumb with a hammer.
 But if you use it right, it’s a useful tool.
 It’s the same with your credit cards.
 If you use them properly, you won’t have issues.
 Getting rid of a card isn’t the solution to spending problems.”